lias-laboratory/ontodbschema_v2/README.md

 # This repository is for OntoDBSchema 2

-You are looking at the repository for OntoDBSchema version 2.
+You are looking at the repository of OntoDBSchema for OntoDB version 2.
 The repository for OntoDB version 1 is [OntoDBSchema_v2](https://github.com/lias-laboratory/ontodbschema_v1).

 Please refer to [OntoDB repository](https://github.com/lias-laboratory/ontodb) to have a big picture of OntoDB ontology based database tool.